 Print the value of expression in format fmt.
 You can use the same formats as for print.
-See Section 8.4 [Output Formats], page 76, for more information.
+See Section 8.4 [Output Formats], page 78, for more information.

-printf string, expressions...
+printf template, expressions...

-Print the values of the expressions under the control of string.
-The expressions are separated by commas and may be either numbers or pointers.
-Their values are printed as specified by string, exactly as if your program were to execute the C subroutine
+Print the values of one or more expressions under the control of the string template.
+To print several values, make expressions be a comma-separated list of individual expressions, which may be either numbers or pointers.
+Their values are printed as specified by template, exactly as a C program would do by executing the code below:

 '''

-printf (string, expressions...);
+printf (template, expressions...);

 '''